mobiusklein/fragment_index/README.md

 ```

-A more serious application usage of that index:
+A more serious application using that index:
 ```python
 from math import log
 from collections import defaultdict